deesangh85/Test1/README.md

-# This project entails working on an Automatic Car Parking Systme using MATLAB
+# This project entails working on an Automatic Car Parking System using MATLAB